YeetTheAnson/AnsonKeyboardNew/README.md

 modern, and remove unnecessary designs.
 However, as I thought more about ergonomics, I quickly realized that a completely flat keyboard wouldn't be comfortable at all to use during typing.

-My initial PCB design had borders that were too thick, which also made the case borders too thick, it was quite bulky and ugly that what I wanted
+My initial PCB design had borders that were too thick, which also made the case borders too thick, it was quite bulky and uglier than what I wanted

 I originally planned to use the Orpheus Pico as the microcontroller.
 However, due to the large footprint (making the case even bulkier) and the lack of wireless connectivity, I scrapped that idea and moved on to a new design.
 At this point, I also decided to make a triangle wedge to set the keyboard at 6 degrees for a better typing experience.